cusyio/Python4DataScience/docs/productive/git/rebase.rst

 Git rebase
 ==========

-While git rebase is also briefly covered in :doc:`jupyter-config`, :doc:`best-practices` and :doc:`workflows/feature-branches`, here we will look more closely at its configuration, use cases and pitfalls.
+While git rebase is also briefly covered in :doc:`advanced/jupyter-config`, :doc:`best-practices` and :doc:`workflows/feature-branches`, here we will look more closely at its configuration, use cases and pitfalls.